ShashankRChhapparghare/Vrinda-Store-Analysis/README.md

 # Vrinda-Store-Analysis

-Store wants to create an Annual sales Report so taht they can understand their customers and grow more sales.
+Store wants to create an Annual sales Report so that they can understand their customers and grow more sales.
 Sample Questions.
 1 Compare sales and orders using single chart.
 2 Which month got the highest sales and orders.